-- a.
-Source: HMIS - 5.
-Outcome Measure: Average nights households use overnight shelter within reporting period. - a.
-Source: HMIS - 6.
-Process Measure: Number and percentage of households served who are engaged in individualized rehousing services (case management). - a.
+a.
+Source: HMIS

+- 5. Outcome Measure: Number and percentage of households who increase or maintain income (earned and unearned) and/or non-cash benefits - a.
 Source: HMIS - b.
-Benchmark: At least 50% of all guests served within the reporting period - 7.
-Outcome Measure: Number and percentage of all households who exit to a stable or permanent housing solution. - a.
+Benchmark: At least 80% of households - 6.
+Outcome Measure: Number and percentage of households who exit the program exit to permanent housing - a.
 Source: HMIS - b.
-Benchmark: At least 30% of households who exit the shelter program - c.
-Note: This will be measured from the destination at exit field in HMIS, categories will be grouped into permanent housing, stable housing, and other destinations. - 8.
-Outcome Measure: Number and percentage of households engaged in rehousing services who exit to a stable or permanent housing solution. - a.
-Source: HMIS - b.
-Benchmark: At least 60% of households who exit the shelter program - c.
-Note: This will be measured from the destination at exit field in HMIS, categories will be grouped into permanent housing, stable housing, and other destinations.
+Benchmark: At least 80% of households who exit - c.
+Note: This will be measured from the destination at exit field in HMIS, categories will be grouped into permanent housing, stable housing, and other destinations. - 7.
+Outcome Measure: Number and percentage of households who remain stably housed one year after program exit (as measured by not having a service or program enrollment that indicates homelessness) - a.
+Source: HMIS b.
+Benchmark: At least 80% of households who have been exited for at least one year